Namatuzio/tiller/README.md

     --version, -v  Print the current version of Tiller.
     --help, -h     Print the help message.
     --output, -o   Change the output directory of the .html files.
+    --lang, -l    Specify the language of the generated HTML file.

 ## Usage: